And what to do about it

 I don’t know a magic trick that would suddenly make your music producer’s life easier, and I doubt there any shortcuts.
 But I use a technique I call ‘cut the unnecessary’ which helps me to keep focused on what’s really important.

 Every time you dig into new fancy plugins or read a review of a new DJ controller, ask yourself — “does it help me to progress toward my goals?”.
 Is it something you really need at the moment or it is your tired brain just needs some procrastination?

 We all are content consumers, we absorb new information through social networks and news media all the time.
 But sometimes (or most of the time?) this information gives nothing but a feeling of doing or learning something new whilst in reality, it’s a junk ‘food’.
 It’s like if you would eat potato chips thinking you’re getting a protein.

 Sometimes it’s good to have an informational ‘diet’ for your mind.
 If you cut the unnecessary, it might turn out that things are a little bit easier than you thought.

 I know this blog might be confusing, so let me highlight three main points I was trying to say:

-- Music business is tough and complicated.
-But there is no shortcut to success in any profession.
+- The music business is tough and complicated.
+There is no shortcut to success in any profession.